AprilVilmin/surfs_up/README.md

  ![December Temps.png](https://github.com/AprilVilmin/surfs_up/blob/main/December%20Temps.png)

 - There were 1,700 temperatures collected for the month of June on the island of Oahu.
 While there were 1,517 temperatures collected for the month of December on the same island.
+Details can be found in the above screenshots.

 - The max temperature for the month of June on the island Oahu is 85 degrees.
 The max temperature for the month of Decmber on Oahu is 83 degrees.
+Details can be foud in the above screensbots.

 - The average temperature for the month of June on the island of Oahu is 75 degrees.
 The average temperature for the month of December on Oahu is 71 degrees.
+Details can be found in the above screenshots

 ## Summary: